-This course will emphasize the study of Precalculus concepts with extensions.
+This course is for students who are highly motivated, interested in a rigorous math program and will emphasize the study of Precalculus concepts with extensions.
 The level of instruction and curriculum is intended on preparing students for AP Calculus and college level mathematics coursework.